 close — Close figures or networking resources in MATLAB and RunMat.

-close releases resources such as plotting figures and TCP clients/servers.
-Object and selector forms return status codes indicating whether handles were closed, following MATLAB and RunMat close semantics.
+close releases plotting figures and TCP clients/servers.
+Bare close targets the current figure and is a no-op when no figures exist, so common startup code such as clc; clear; close is safe.
+Object and selector forms return status codes indicating whether handles were closed.

 Syntax